hawtio/hawtio/README.md

-# Fuse Web Console
+# Fuse Console

-The Fuse Web Console provides a web based console for working with [Fuse](http://fuse.fusesource.org/)
+A web based console for working with [Fuse](http://fuse.fusesource.org/).

 ## Trying out the console from Maven